nickpdiana/csGrader/README.md

 *Note:* The appended code will persist across students (for testing purposes).
 Additionally, running with appended code or running an edited script also, by default, runs with piped input.

+### Using Grader Scripts
+Clicking the `Run grader.py` button will ask the software to look for a grader file called `grader.py`, copy to each student directory, run it, and then remove it from each student directory.

 ### Make Grade File
 Runs `mkgradesheet.py` which looks for a file called `moodleGrades.csv` in the HW directory.
 This is the grading worksheet that you can export from moodle for an assignment (View all submissions -> Grading Actions -> Download grading worksheet).